CHAPTERS 27-29

 He slowly pushed himself up with a soft moan, raising a hand to his head.

-The details of the attack returned to his memory by degrees: Alder appearing in the doorway with a nod and a condescending, “Sir…” The pop of some kind of gun.
-A barb in Richard’s chest.
+The details of the attack returned to his memory by degrees: Alder appearing in the doorway, approaching his desk with a concerned expression.
+“Sir, there’s something I need to tell you.”

 Richard bolted upright and swooned, his hand landing heavily on the edge of his desk as he caught himself.
 Where was Heather?
 The dizziness was still subsiding as he fixed his glasses and groped through the dark to the door.